9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 Here’s a few tips from Pine State Courts to help you make your court look more spacious:

-- A darker court perimeter creates depth and helps define the playing area.
+• A dark colored court perimeter adds depth and defines the playing area.

-- Avoid using too many bold colors or excessive graphics as it will create a cluttered look.
+• Avoid using too many bold colors or graphics as it will create a cluttered look for your court.

 Check out our comparison guide to get help on choosing the right basketball court surface: acrylic vs asphalt.